shxn0/TaskList/README.md

 ```

 #### 2. Uninstall standard equipment ruby
-If `path` has been displayed, Ruby has already been installed, so uninstall it
+If `path` has been displayed, Ruby has already been installed, so uninstall it.
 ```
 $ which ruby
 $ sudo port uninstall ruby